Multi-kernel unmixing and super-resolution using the Modified Matrix Pencil method

 where

-\end{theorem} \paragraph{Interpreting Theorem \ref{thm:two_win_case}.} Before proceeding to the proof, we make some useful observations. \begin{itemize} \item[(a)] We first choose the sampling parameters $\varepsilon$ (accuracy), $m$ (number of samples), $s$ (offset) for the inner kernel $\kerfour_2$ and then the outer kernel, i.e., $\kerfour_1$.
+\hemant{and $\widetilde{C}(\cdot), C$ are as defined in Corollary \ref{corr:moitra_MP}.} \end{theorem} \paragraph{Interpreting Theorem \ref{thm:two_win_case}.} Before proceeding to the proof, we make some useful observations. \begin{itemize} \item[(a)] We first choose the sampling parameters $\varepsilon$ (accuracy), $m$ (number of samples), $s$ (offset) for the inner kernel $\kerfour_2$ and then the outer kernel, i.e., $\kerfour_1$.
 For group $i$ ($= 1,2$), we first choose $\varepsilon_i$, then $m_i$ (depending on $\varepsilon_i$), and finally the offset $s_i$ (depending on $m_i,\varepsilon_i$).

 \item[(b)] The choice of $\varepsilon_2$ is free, but the choice of $\varepsilon_1$ is constrained by $\varepsilon_2$ as seen from \eqref{eq:twowin_eps12_cond}.
 In particular, $\varepsilon_1$ needs to be sufficiently small with respect to $\varepsilon_2$ so that the perturbation arising due to the estimation errors for group $1$ are controlled when we estimate the parameters for group $2$.